CXXN008/jp-learning/README.md

 # JPDB words list
 ### jpdb.io's Japanese words list sorted by use-frequency and click to query directly

-A small tool i wrote for learning purpose
+A small tool i wrote for learning Japanese

 npm command see `package.json` **script:**